-Second, this paper is related to research in labor economics that has studied time use patterns.
+Our work contributes to several strands of the literature on labor and media economics and econometrics.
+First, this paper is related to research in labor economics that has studied time-use patterns.
 The pioneering theoretical frameworks were developed by Becker (1965) and Gronau (1977).
-Ghez and Becker (1975) and Juster and Stafford (1985) are classic examples of early analysis of time use data in economics.
+Ghez and Becker (1975) and Juster and Stafford (1985) are classic examples of early analysis of time-use data in economics.
 Kooreman and Kapteyn (1987) and Biddle and Hamermesh (1990) developed and estimated structural models incorporating time allocation data.
-More recently, Aguiar and Hurst (2007) have documented recent changes in time use patterns in the U.S. leading to significant shifts in leisure and labor supply.
-Fiorini and Keane (2014) study how the allocation of children's time affect cognitive and noncognitive development.
-Blundell et al. (2016) integrated time use data with income and expenditure information to examine family labor supply and saving behavior, highlighting the role of non-market activities.
-Rogerson and Wallenius (2019) used time use surveys to study labor supply dynamics among older couples.
+More recently, Aguiar and Hurst (2007) have documented recent changes in time-use patterns in the U.S. leading to significant shifts in leisure and labor supply.
+Fiorini and Keane (2014) study how the allocation of children's time affects cognitive and non-cognitive development.
+Blundell et al. (2016) integrated time-use data with income and expenditure information to examine family labor supply and saving behavior, highlighting the role of non-market activities.
+Rogerson and Wallenius (2019) used time-use surveys to study labor supply dynamics among older couples.
 Bastian and Lochner (2022) study, in detail, the time allocation responses of mothers to state and federal expansions in the earned income tax credit with an emphasis on time spent with children.
 Note that the American Time Use Surveys, which are the most commonly used data to study time allocations in the U.S., do not specifically ask about time spent acquiring news as its own category.
 Our paper complements this literature by integrating survey-based stated preference data, enabling a more nuanced analysis of preferences for different types of news acquisition and differences in technologies among news providers.

-Time use information has also been widely used in the family economics literature to identify household preferences, production functions, and bargaining protocols.
-Notable examples include Chiappori et al. (2002) who use time allocation patterns to identify household bargaining parameters, Cherchye et al. (2012) who analyze collective labor supply with detailed time use data, and Lise and Yamada (2019) who study household sharing and commitment.
+Time-use information has also been widely used in family economics literature to identify household preferences, production functions, and bargaining protocols.
+Notable examples include Chiappori et al. (2002) who use time allocation patterns to identify household bargaining parameters, Cherchye et al. (2012) who analyze collective labor supply with detailed time-use data, and Lise and Yamada (2019) who study household sharing and commitment.
 Our paper treats the individual and not the family as the unit of analysis.
-However, integrating survey-based stated preference data with traditional time use data may also enable a more nuanced analysis of preferences in family economics.
+However, integrating survey-based stated preference data with traditional time-use data may also enable a more nuanced analysis of preferences in family economics.